Best time to visit Paris

 Spring in Paris

 If you love gardens, parks and blooming, Paris in springtime is a wonderful idea.
 The weather is getting warmer, although it may still rain quite a lot in March and April.
 Paris is a popular destination throughout the year, and although spring is a shoulder season it is getting crowded.
 It is, however, easier to get a hotel and airline tickets at a decent price than during high seasons.
 You can do all the attractions during your spring stay in Paris, but remember to bring an umbrella.
+Despite the rainy weather during the earlier months of spring, this is the best time of the year to visit Paris for me.

 View of Notre Dame from the Seine